denistsoi/franklinchen.github.io/source/_posts/2011-10-16-pittsburgh-software-developer-communities.markdown

 ## Java

-The [Pittsburgh Java Users Group](http://java.net/projects/pittjug/) has been around for quite some time.
+The [Pittsburgh Java User Group](http://java.net/projects/pittjug/) has been around for quite some time.
 It meets at the [Pittsburgh Technology Council](http://www.pghtech.org/) on Second Avenue.
 When there are meetings, they are announced on the mailing list and posted at the [pghtech calendar](http://www.pghtech.org/events/default.aspx) where one should register before attending.

 PittJUG was more active in the past: I was attending fairly regularly in 2009 and 2010, but now meetings have been infrequent.